open-mmlab/mmocr/demo/docs/ocr_demo.md

 - The predicted result will be saved as `demo/output.jpg`.
 - To use other algorithms of text detection and recognition, please set arguments: `--det-config`, `--det-ckpt`, `--recog-config`, `--recog-ckpt`.
+- To use batch mode for text recognition, please set arguments: `--batch-mode`, `--batch-size`.

 ### Remarks